adobe/reactor-developer-docs/api/guides/encrypting_values.md

 Using GPG, sensitive values may be encrypted in such a way that they are only decryptable by the Launch platform.

-{% alert info, Reminder %}
-The API is in an alpha state.
-As such, the Launch public GPG key, and the steps to obtain it outlined below, are subject to change.
-{% endalert %}

 ## Obtain the public GPG key